Nancy Tobler | Data Analyst, MLM Compensation Consulting

 - 20% commissions.
 You can pay 20% to 2 people for a total of 40%.

-Some direct sales companies with minimalist multi-level compensation pay higher percentages to fewer people.
+Some direct sales companies with minimalist multi-level compensation plans pay higher percentages to fewer people.
 But 5% is the most common percentage among ordinary MLMs.
 Obviously, the company must limit and decide which individuals to give 5%.
 What do most companies do?
 Today’s commissions are typically based on the 5% Plus Theory.

 5% Plus Theory